zzz-client/zzz/Readme.md

 ## Hooks

-TODO
+Needs its own modularity, or part of the Store?

 ## TODO

-- How does cookie jar work?
+backend:
+  - Sweet mother of god, fix the design pattern in serve.ts
+  - Split Store
     - Where should we write to for Postman Store?
-- Where can we store variables for the Postman Store?
+    - Add workspace entity for Get, and some command to get all workspaces
+  - Finish auth UI per-request
+    - Create auth UI for bulk edit and creation (using above component)
+  - Cookie jar
+  - Redo Hooks so it's not only file-based
+  - find xmlStringify

+Frontend:
+  - form-* Body
+  - binary Body
+  - Settings tab

+### Bonus

+- Expand & Collapse All
+- TUI
 - Determine parser based on the supplied content-type header instead of having to do extension?
-- More Stores & parsers; TOML
+- More Stores & parsers; TOML, SQLite
-- Hooks readme